Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

 Our main results in the 3+1d case are as follows.
-By using membrane and ribbon operators, we explicitly construct the excitations for this model, in a broad subset of the higher lattice gauge theory models.
-We find that the basic excitations are either loop-like or point-like and that some of the point-like excitations are confined, costing energy to separate a particle from its anti-particle.
+We construct the membrane and ribbon operators which produce the excitations for this model, in a broad subset of the higher lattice gauge theory models.
+We find that the basic excitations are either loop-like or point-like and that some of the point-like excitations are confined, with an energy cost to separate a particle from its anti-particle that grows linearly with the length of ribbon used to do so.
 This is described in terms of a condensation-confinement transition between different higher lattice gauge theory models, during which some of the loop-like excitations condense out, becoming topologically trivial.
-This model therefore provides an example of condensation and confinement in a 3+1d setting, which we would not see in a lattice gauge theory model without some modification.
-Then, using our direct construction of the ribbon and membrane operators, we find the (loop)-braiding relations of our excitations, which describe what happens as we move point-like or loop-like excitations around and through each-other.
-These braiding relations are described in terms of simple group-theoretic quantities.
+Then, using our direct construction of the ribbon and membrane operators, we find the (loop)-braiding relations of our excitations in terms of simple group-theoretic quantities.
 We find that the braiding is generally non-Abelian, so that our relations involve more than a simple accumulation of phase.
-Instead the excitations have an internal space, which undergoes a transformation under braiding.
-While the internal spaces are transformed, the excitations carry a conserved topological charge which is not changed by the braiding.
+Instead the excitations generally have an internal space, which can transform non-trivially under braiding, in addition to a conserved topological charge, which is not changed by the braiding.
 This topological charge is of significant interest, and so we also consider the charges present in the higher lattice gauge theory model.
 Extending the methods of Ref. \cite{Bombin2008} to 3+1d, we construct operators that can measure the topological charge present in a region.
 These measurement operators are made from closed membrane and ribbon operators applied on the boundary of the region in question, and the topology of this boundary determines what types of charge we can resolve.
-For example, the charge associated to point-like objects is measured by putting a sphere around that charge.
-This is analogous to how the electric charge of an object may be measured by looking at the electric flux through a surface enclosing that object and applying Poisson's law.
+For example, the charge associated to point-like objects is measured by putting a sphere around that charge, similar to Gauss's law for electric charge.
 On the other hand, loop-like excitations require a surface with handles in order to detect their loop-like character.
-As far as we know, this is the first time that this method has been applied in 3+1d using explicit membrane operators, although this method has some similarity to the tube algebra methods used in Ref. \cite{Bullivant2020}.
-In the tube algebra method, the excitations are described in terms of the allowed degrees of freedom on the boundary of a given region, which is presumably equivalent to finding the allowed measurement operators for the surface forming the boundary of the region.
+This is similar in concept to the tube algebra methods used in Ref. \cite{Bullivant2020}, which classify the boundary conditions of unexcited regions of space.
 Indeed, just like Ref. \cite{Bullivant2020} we find that the number of different charges that can be measured by a torus is equal to the ground state degeneracy of the model when placed on a 3-torus.